Polidea/PLCoreDataUtils/README.markdown

 Methods for common tasks on NSManagedObjectContext:

 * different types of fetch (single/multiple objects, sorting, etc)
-* fetch or insert if not pressent
+* fetch or insert if not present
 * entity cloning

-### PLContextHolder
+### PLCoreDataStack

-Simplifies the creation of NSManagedObjectContext used on different threads.

-* wraps NSManagedObjectContext instances
-* child holder context merge into parent context
+Given a main context, setups a small main/background context stack.

+* category for propagated saves

-### PLEntityObservatory
+### PLDataSetMerger

-Allows for observing of changes on registered (by entityId) CoraData entities.
+Tool for tracking entities that should be removed after parsing a list of objects in network request response.
+Instead of removing all entities of a type, you:

+* add them to the set before parsing
+* 'mark' them if they are mentioned in the list
+* after parsing order the set to remove the unmentioned entities

 ---